arnaumarin/LFPDeepStates/README.md

 # Neural models for anesthesia stage transition detection and classification

 This repository contains code for the detection and classification of anesthesia-induced brain state transitions, including wakefulness, slow oscillations, and microarousals.
 We use a dual-model CNN and a self-supervised autoencoder-based multimodal clustering algorithm to achieve accurate brain state classification and transition detection based on in vivo LFP recordings from rats.

-## Overview
 The pipeline processes the data through a series of steps, including preprocessing, state classification, and transition detection, using a combination of supervised and self-supervised learning techniques.
-It achieves accuracy rates of up to 96% for specific states and averages over 85% across all states, with 74% accuracy for detecting transitions.
-The methodology employs a leave-one-out strategy for model training, ensuring broad applicability across subjects.

 ![Pipeline Overview](images/pipeline-1.png)